SIGPLAN/SIGPLAN.github.io/Awards/Milner.md

 SPLASH, shall each appoint a member to the Awards Committee.
 The committee shall also have the option to decline to make an award in a given year, if no suitable nominations are presented.

-At the discretion of the SIGPLAN Awards Committee, eligibility may be adjusted for documented family-related or medical leave from employment.
+At the discretion of the SIGPLAN Awards Committee, eligibility may be adjusted for special circumstances, such as, but not limited to, family leave or medical leave.
 Questions about eligibility should be directed to the Secretary of SIGPLAN.

 #### Nominations